 On top of that, using a viewer application makes Primavera P6 data more accessible to your team.
 A project team member can now receive an .xer file, open it and get a full understanding of the project without the need to log into Primavera P6 at all.

 At Plan Academy, we’ve adopted PrimaveraReader to help us review assignments and homework submitted to us by our members, something that we do as part of our training curriculum.
 The tool has saved us countless hours in our marking of assignments because it’s so fast.

 PrimaveraReader runs on both Windows and Mac.
-The pricing is in everyone’s range at $199 USD for single license, or $249 USD to include a year of support and upgrades and volume pricing is available as well (talk to us).
+The pricing is in everyone’s range at $349 USD for single license, or $449 USD for the Pro version and volume pricing is available as well (talk to us).
 You can try the full version PrimaveraReader out with a 15 day trial downloadable here.

 With that, let’s take a closer look at how PrimaveraReader holds up, what makes it unique and how I’ve been using it.
 Here’s my review of PrimaveraReader.

 PrimaveraReader Feels A Lot Like Primavera P6, But Faster

 One of the biggest reasons I like PrimaveraReader is how easy and quick is it to open .xer files.
 This might seem trivial to some, but anyone who’s had issues with .xer files taking minutes to import (some have reported hours) will also appreciate this fact.
 With 2 clicks, I’m into the file and viewing the Activity Table.
 Check out my comparison video to see what I’m talking about.